zimolzak/fakedata/Readme.md

 * make it messy in deeper ways (messy can mean more than just out of range results).

-* curl to automate download of
+* curl to automate download of source data files like from census.gov

+* refactor better names for my classes and modules

 What does 'fraught' mean?
 --------